Data Analysis

 Underperforming Categories

-Not just total volume — I looked at pax per outlet to find where each partner restaurant delivers the most value.
+Beyond total volume, I looked at pax per outlet to find where each partner restaurant delivers the most value.

 HCMC District 3